jcurro-afit/lab1template/lab1.md

 echo ARG: ${SOMENUMBER_ARG}
 ```
 - Add a line of code in the dockerfile to copy the above shell script into the container
+- Add a line of code to run the shell script during the build phase using the `RUN` keyword
+- Add a line of code to run the scell script as the default command using the `CMD` keyword

 ## Run Docker Image
 Usually we will not run docker image directly but we will once to show how it is done.
 - Make a shell script called `buildandrundocker.sh` that builds the docker image in one line.
 Usually you would just run the command on the command line but I need to see what you actually were running.
 - Give the image the tag `lab1:yourlastname`.
 - Make `buildandrundocker.sh` also run the image after the image is build.
-The container should run the `echoscript.sh` using `/bin/bash` when started.
+The container should automatically run the `echoscript.sh` when started due to the `CMD` line added in the `Dockerfile`.

-Run `buildandrundocker.sh` and briefly explain the echo output in a comment in the `buildandrundocker.sh` file
+Run `buildandrundocker.sh` and briefly explain the echo output in a comment in the `buildandrundocker.sh` file.
+You should compare and contrast the argument and the environment variables from the two times we ran  `echoscript.sh`.

 ## Docker Compose
 We will usually run all our docker containers using `docker-compose`.
 This will walk through the steps to make a docker compose file